revbayes/revbayes.github.io/tutorials/div/index.md

 in evolutionary biology.

-Diversification-rate parameters may be included as nuisance parameters of other phylogenetic models—*i.e.,* where these diversification-rate parameters are not of direct interest.
+Diversification-rate parameters may be included as nuisance parameters of other phylogenetic models—*i.e.*,  where these diversification-rate parameters are not of direct interest.
 For example, many methods for estimating species divergence times—such as `BEAST` {% cite Drummond2012 %},